bendurston/robotframework-ocrlibrary/README.md

 ## Installation and Usage
 - OCRLibrary can be run on Python 3.6, 3.7, 3.8, and 3.9.
-- To install, run `pip install robotframework-OCRLibrary`
+- To install, run `pip install robotframework-ocrlibrary`

 ### Dependencies
 OCRLibrary uses two dependencies downloadable through the pip package manager, opencv-python and pytesseract.
 As well as Tesseract OCR.